ongov/Digital-Service-Standard/README.md

 The standard will help us:

-* define what good digital service looks like in Ontario;
+* define what good digital service looks like in Ontario
-* identify the steps we need to take to get there.
+* identify the steps we need to take to get there

 We looked near and far to develop this standard.
 It’s built on the aspirations and experiences of teams across the Ontario Public Service,